 North Dakota Laws on Recording Police: Your Constitutional Rights (2026)

 North Dakota residents can record police officers performing their duties in public.
-While the U.S. Court of Appeals for the Eighth Circuit, which covers North Dakota, has not issued a direct ruling specifically on this right, it has favorably cited other federal courts that have recognized the First Amendment right to record police.
+The U.S. Court of Appeals for the Eighth Circuit, which covers North Dakota, has not recognized a clearly established First Amendment right to record police.
+In Chestnut v.
+Wallace, 947 F.3d 1085 (8th Cir.
+2020), the court held that only passive observation of police in public was clearly established as protected; active recording was not.
+Molina v.
+Book, No. 21-1830 (8th Cir.
+Feb.
+2, 2023), and Robbins v.
+Des Moines, 984 F.3d 673 (8th Cir.
+2021), applied the same cautious framing.
+Other circuits (First, Third, Fifth, Seventh, Ninth, Tenth, Eleventh) have recognized the right more broadly, and those rulings are strongly persuasive in North Dakota courts.
 Combined with North Dakota's one-party consent law under N.D.C.C. § 12.1-15-02, residents have strong protections for recording law enforcement interactions.

 This guide covers your rights to record police, what officers can and cannot do, how to exercise your rights safely, body camera policies, and legal remedies if your rights are violated.